Bhagyeshyeole/Vityarthi_Project-Bhagyesh./ReadMe.md

 | GitHub Repo| Done |

 Immediate Next Steps
+**make a src folder and put loader, cleaner, visualizer and model python source codes in that.
 1.Open your terminal in the Vityarthi_Project-Bhagyesh folder and run:
     pip install -r requirements.txt
     python main.py iris